MASTER'S IN SCHOOL COUNSELING

 School Counseling students are prepared to work in elementary, middle, secondary, and/or K-12 environments.
 Example courses in the School Counseling track include Professional Orientation, Social and Cultural Foundations of Counseling, Group Counseling, Counseling Techniques, Counseling Theories, Guidance Administration and Consulting, and Professional K-12 School Counseling.

-The School Counseling track requires a minimum of 48 graduate semester credits and a comprehensive exam.
-Furthermore, students who choose the M.Ed. option complete 100 hours of practicum and 900 hours of internship.
-Students who choose the M.S. option complete 100 hours of practicum, 600 hours of internship, and a master's thesis.
-The track typically takes two years to complete.
+The School Counseling track requires a minimum of 60 graduate semester credits and a comprehensive exam.
+Furthermore, students complete 100 hours of practicum and 600-900 hours of internship in a school.
+The track takes two years to complete.

 Questions about the School Counseling track should be directed to the School Counseling Coordinator: